biwecka/zephyr/README.md

 build and flash a sample application.
 For these steps you can use `arduino_nano_33_ble_sense_nrf52840` as board name.

+**Make shure to set and verify the environment variables as described** **in the getting started guide or the toolchain installation guide.**

 ## Get the code
 1. Create a directory containing the biwecka/zephyr and biewcka/mcuboot
     code: